Warehousing 5 min read

 Keeping the goods stored at a nearby location for some time in a temperature-controlled environment for distribution.

-Having conveyances available to move goods and maintain stable temperatures to protect the produces for the customers.
+Having conveyances available to move goods and maintain stable temperatures to protect the products for the customers.

 Providing facilities for the transformation and processing of goods and ensuring sanitary conditions.